Conversational Development With Claude Code — Part 14: Installing MCP Servers in Claude Code

 cloud mcp list

-You should see Playwright listed as connected.
+You should see Playwright listed as a connected tool.

 Example instruction